 - 7. Films: Sit Back, Relax and Review

 1. Weather Report: There Is a Blizzard on the Way!

 Familiarize your students with the U.S. climate by exposing them to weather reports.
-While you can definitely do your search of “weather reports” on Google, www.weather.com is the perfect place to go.
+While you can definitely search for “weather reports” on Google, Weather.com is the perfect place to go.

-As a national and local weather forecast, Weather.com features a wide range of weather reports as well as some interesting aftermath disaster analysis.
+The site features a wide range of weather reports as well as interesting aftermath disaster analyses.
 Want to know what happened to the MS World Discover Cruise ship after it was wrecked in 2000?
 Weather.com will tell you!

-Another great feature of Weather.com is that not only does it provide short weather write-ups, but also mini-clips to brush up your students’ listening comprehension.
+Another great feature of this site is that, aside from short weather write-ups, it also provides mini-clips to brush up your students’ listening comprehension.

 - summarizes key points in the weather report

-- teaches 2-3 vocabulary related to the weather condition
+- teaches 2-3 vocabulary related to current weather conditions

 - gives practical tips on how to prepare for this kind of catastrophe